Cmdpro/Data-Essence/modchanges.md

 - Removed a workaround that is no longer needed
 - Fixed Oritech integration Duratium synthesis requiring potentially-nonexistent netherite dust instead of netherite ingot
 - Fixed Mineral-Finding Rod not actually consuming Essence
+- Fixed Essence Wires sometimes not properly showing their direction